 The Azawakh is closely related to the Sloughi above, but that doesn’t mean they’re exactly alike.
 Both breeds hail from Northern Africa and were used as hunting dogs.
 Out of the two, the Azawakh is more headstrong and regal.
 While they are loyal to their masters, they have many more reservations about strangers and are generally less affectionate.
 This isn’t the best of breeds to have with small children as they can easily take over as the dominant personality.

-Owning a Greyhound or any other of these sighthounds is a remarkable opportunity.
+Owning a Greyhound or any other of these sighthounds or dogs like Greyhounds is a remarkable opportunity.
 They’re all highly dedicated and loving to their families.
 And despite their high energy outbursts, these dogs are some of the biggest couch potatoes you’ll find.

 If you’re serious about owning a Greyhound, we highly recommend that you check out adoption agencies for retired Greyhound racers.
 These dogs deserve a loving home where they can relax and live out their lives pampered and spoiled by you.